datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ git log -1 -p

-Note, however, that its best to have a clean dataset status with no other modifications present if you are using the code snippet in your own projects:
-The :command:`datalad save` command above did not get a path specification.
-Any other modifications you may have will be saved to the history together with the renaming of the file in a single commit.
-This is not bad per se, but keep it in mind.
+Note that :command:`datalad save` commits all modifications when it's called without a path specification, so any other changes will be saved in the same commit as the rename.
 If there are unsaved modifications you do not want to commit together with the file name change, you could give both the new and the deleted file as a path specification to